 1).The cop and security personnel guarding the venue were shot immediately.
 If you are working “security,” you really need to be switched on.

-Watch the video of the initial attack below (from The Daily Mail).
-At the 20 second mark, you’ll see the killer firing the first shots (at vehicles on the roadway) as he was running up to the nightclub entrance.
+Watch the video of the initial attack below.
+You’ll see the killer firing the first shots (at vehicles on the roadway) as he was running up to the nightclub entrance.
 Within four seconds, he was firing on the security guards and the patrons waiting outside.